Running Glossary: Your Complete Guide To The Lingo Of Runners

 A measurement in millimetres of the height of the platform of the running shoe at its thickest point (generally the heel).

-The stack height determines the distance between your foot and the ground, with lower stack heights (e.g. 0mm stack height = barefoot shoes) providing a close-to-ground feel.
+The stack height determines the distance between your foot and the ground, with lower stack heights (e.g. barefoot shoes) providing a close-to-ground feel, increased feedback and proprioception.
 Higher stack heights create an elevated, more protected sensation by packing in more material or shock-absorbing foam underneath the foot.

 Streak